 At The City Law School we offer an academic course with small tutorial groups and a dedicated group of personal tutors.
 There is also an excellent programme of careers events for intending solicitors and barristers as well as a programme of lectures given by dedicated careers advisers.
-Our students have the opportunity to meet practising solicitors and barristers on a regular basis when they visit the university.
+Our students have the opportunity to meet practicing solicitors and barristers on a regular basis when they visit the university.

-The GDL provides more face-to-face teaching than any other, and as a medium-sized course our academic staff and team of administrators are much more likely to be able to get to know you individually.
+The GDL provides more face-to-face teaching than any other, and as a medium-sized course, our academic staff and team of administrators are much more likely to be able to get to know you individually.

 Nearly half the major textbooks you'll use during the course have been written by the people who'll be teaching you.
 Perhaps more importantly, though, we teach in the style which our students seem to want and expect - one that really enables them to develop their legal understanding.

-The lectures are made up all of the students studying the GDL (190) and tutor groups, which are no larger than 16.
+The lectures are made up of all of the students studying the GDL (190) and tutor groups, which are no larger than 16.

 It does.
 If you are going to do the virtual equivalent of an LLB degree in about seven months, you'll need to develop legal understanding fast.
 A "spoon-fed" style of teaching limits students from gaining the intellectual skills they need.

-Ask around as widely as you can - don't let any one person try to make up your mind for you.
+Ask around as widely as you can - don't let anyone person try to make up your mind for you.
 Above all, take any and every opportunity to visit the institutions which interest you.
 Form a view of the academic staff who'll be teaching you.
 Are they simply recruiting, or are they communicating their own genuine belief in their course?
-Also talk to their present and past students where you can.
+Also, talk to their present and past students where you can.

 No, students will get much more out of the GDL year by fully engaging as part of a very highly motivated, bright and relatively small student cohort with the benefit of expert tuition.